abberdeen/circuitid-csharp/docs/DeveloperAppSubscriptionsApi.md

 ## CreateDeveloperAppSubscription

-> GetDeveloperAppSubscription200Response CreateDeveloperAppSubscription (Developerappsubscriptions developerappsubscriptions)
+> GetDeveloperAppSubscription200Response CreateDeveloperAppSubscription (DeveloperappsubscriptionsCreateOrPatch developerappsubscriptionsCreateOrPatch)

 Create a new object